 - They make for a pretty healthy meal – those veggies are seriously packed in there.

-- They can be breakfast or lunch.
+- They can be breakfast or lunch or a snack.
 Dinner too if you like.

 - They’re pretty cute … don’t you think? 🙂

 The ‘rules’ around making these little mini omelettes are very loose.
 Basically, use whatever quick cooking vegetables and cheese you have in your fridge.

 - grated carrot

 - grated zucchini

 - tomatoes (scatter or lay them over the top so they don’t make your frittata too watery)

 Alternatively you can use leftover roasted vegetables.

 I tossed feta through my frittata mixture but any cheese will work – especially strong tasting cheeses like parmesan, strong cheddar and goat’s cheese.

 If you like, you can even add bits of cooked bacon or sausage if you want to add a big hit of flavour.